rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 pg.
 56

-Wrong chapter reference in the info box:
+Earlier prints of the book had a chapter reference in the info box:

 > In ~Chapter 5, Compressing Data via Dimensionality Reduction~ {Chapter 6: Learning Best Practices for Model Evaluation and Hyperparameter Tuning}, you will learn about useful techniques, including graphical analysis such as learning curves, to detect and prevent overfitting.

 pg.
+81

+On pg.
+81, I incorrectly state that the `Perceptron` class uses LIBLINEAR.
+It uses a regular SGD implementation instead for optimization.

+pg.
 91

 On the top of the page, it says "Here, p (i | t ) is the proportion of the samples that belong to class c."
 The "*c*" should be changed to *i*.

+pg.
+99

+There is a wrong chapter reference at the bottom of this page.
+It should be *Chapter 6* and not *Chapter 5*.

 pg.
 101